OpenMDAO/OpenMDAO-Framework/docs/optimization/derivatives.rst

 Here, we've printed out the number of function and derivative executions for the paraboloid examples, both without and with analytical derivatives.
-Because this model is a simple equation, the advantage of using the analytical derivative aren't evident in a comparison of the clock time, but the number of functional executions is much lower when you have them, at a cost of a small number of derivative evaluations.
+Because this model is a simple equation, the advantage of using the analytical derivative isn't evident in a comparison of the clock time, but the number of functional executions is much lower when you have them, at a cost of a small number of derivative evaluations.